18+ Best PR Tools Every PR Manager Should Consider in 2023

 After all, despite the development of technology, human relations are still fundamental to public relations.

 Outreach is one of the most important aspects of PR.
 Years go by and it’s still about building relationships with people who can broadcast your message to a wider audience.

 Some of the best PR tools for outreach allow finding journalists, influencers, bloggers, and experts you can reach out to and build relations with and expand your contact database.
 PR professionals who are constantly looking for media opportunities are willing to establish new media contacts or press contacts.
 PR tools make this a lot easier.

 Muck Rack is a PR tool that offers plenty of features to manage your outreach efforts: media database, monitoring, pitching, collaboration, and reporting.

 Muck Rack has a large database which makes finding journalists and collecting press contacts easier.
 Add to it the rest of the features and you get an all-in-one outreach tool with an intuitive dashboard.

 It’s sort of a search engine that looks for keywords on Twitter.
 It reminds Google search engine.

-The tools returns relevant content in chronological order of tweets.
+The tool returns relevant content in chronological order of tweets.

 There are also filters to narrow down your search criteria and find only the most relevant journalists or media outlets.